LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

     3.4.4 How do people apply security in their personal lives?
   3.5	Conclusion
     3.5.1 Primary Research Conclusion
-      3.5.1.1 Reflection on the Value of Research 3.5.1.2 Communicating Recommendations
+      3.5.1.1 Reflection on the Value of Research and Research Methods 3.5.1.2 Communicating Recommendations
     3.5.2 Secondary Research Conclusion
   3.6 References